fltk/test-only/README_fltk1_to_fltk2.txt

 			In some rare situations, you will have to remove ambiguity as with XWindow based unix systems,
-			be careful i.e. when using Button and Window classes they will be for sure ambigous after the use of <fltk/x.h> include.
+			be careful i.e. when using Button and Window classes they will be for sure ambiguous after the use of <fltk/x.h> include.

 	Also concerning fltk files naming :
 	all lib names + fltk tools named .*fltk.* are named .*fltk2.*